 Water Law and Special Districts | Young Wooldridge, LLP is known for its attorneys’ extensive knowledge of the complex areas of water, public agency, and land use law, and their ability to navigate difficult issues related to water rights.
 Co-founders John Young and Cam Paulden played a key role in establishing and developing this expertise when the State and Federal water projects were being constructed in Kern County in the 1960s.

 The Water Law Department grew in 1979, when attorney Ernest A. Conant joined the firm.
 In his nearly 40 years of practice, Ernest helped to contributed to several notable water projects throughout the State of California, including his role as special counsel for the Friant Water Users Authority where he helped negotiate the San Joaquin River Settlement resolving 20 years of litigation, and pursuing necessary legislation for its implementation, enacted in 2009.

 He also worked on the development of the Semitropic Water Storage District Banking Program, helped implement the Monterey Amendments among State Water Project contractors, and advanced the Sites Project Authority.

-Currently, the Water Law Department at Young Wooldridge, LLP is comprised of Scott Kuney, Steve Torigiani, Alan Doud, Brett Stroud and Inderraj Singh.
+Currently, the Water Law Department at Young Wooldridge, LLP is comprised of Scott Kuney, Steve Torigiani, Alan Doud, and Brett Stroud.

 The Water Law and Special Districts attorneys represent clients who have rights to use groundwater and surface water systems, including the State Water Project, the Central Valley Project and local rivers.